jameshaydon/lawvere/README.md

 The above code defines an arrow using the `ar` keyword.
 The arrow has source `{}` (which is the syntax for the unit type) and target `Int`.

-When the REPL accepts an input, it actually executes it on the unit input.
+When the REPL accepts an input, it actually executes it (with the Haskell evaluator) on the unit input.
 So for example inputting `incr` (which expects an `Int`) will result in an error.

 Lawvere also has support for basic arithmetic and comparisons.
 These are operations on arrows, for example `f + g` forms the pointwise addition of arrows `f` and `g`.